zw627/helsinki-journey-planner/README.md

 **Client:**

-- AWS Elastic Beanstalk with two mirrors AWS Amplify and Netlify.
 - API URLs are toggled based on the environment.
 - `"homepage": "."` is added inside `package.json` to enable relative paths (convenient for serving build as a static site).